The Best Tankless Water Heaters for Your Money

 Tankless water heaters, on the other hand, detect when someone opens a faucet and heats the water on demand with electric or gas power.
 As long as you don’t run more appliances or faucets than the heater can handle, you’ll have an endless supply of hot water.

 Tankless vs. tank water heaters

 The benefits of a tankless water heater aren’t limited to the amount of heated water it can provide.
 Tank heaters are constantly running to maintain the stored water heated.
-Since a tankless heater only operates when there is demand for hot water, the unit remains shut down at all other times.
+Since a tankless heater only operates when there is a demand for hot water, the unit remains shut down at all other times.
 This makes them about 24 to 34% more energy efficient, according to the U.S. Department of Energy.

 Tankless heaters are also significantly smaller.
 They’re around 20” high and 16” wide and can be attached to a wall, or even inside a closet.
 A tank water heater with a 50-gallon storage capacity, on the other hand, can measure more than 6’ high and 20” in diameter.